Tsilivi holidays 2019 / 2020

 Keeping it traditional, thankfully the resort has not succumbed to tourism, but keeps its authenticity in the form of tavernas.
 These family run traditional restaurants serve the local Zakynthian Ladotyri cheese, washed down with a glass of ouzo.

-Finding peace and quiet in Tsilivi is very easy.
+Finding peace and quiet in Tsilivi is very easyand the romantic setting makes it a perfect couples break destination.
 During the evenings, soak up the laid back Grecian atmosphere, taking time out to watch the dramatic sun set over the horizon with a cold drink, or take a late night dip in the warm waters.

 At a glance